frkl/trojai-fuzzing-vision/arch/tutorial.md

 \end{aligned}
 ```

-For this to be true for any $x$, the first order and second order coefficients need to satisfy for any permutation $P$
+For this to be true for any $x$, the first order and second order coefficients need to independently satisfy for any permutation $P$, that

 ```math
 \begin{aligned}